 How to Manage Cash Flow in Your Business

-Once you’ve determined how much you want to allocate to each expense category, you can then decide which expenses to cut from your budget.
+Once you’ve determined how much you want to allocate to each expense category, you can decide which expenses to cut from your budget.

 You can also use a spreadsheet to keep track of your expenses.
 Simply enter the amount spent on each item into the appropriate cells.
 If you don’t have access to a computer, you can use a paper ledger to record your expenses.